abraunegg/onedrive/docs/application-config-options.md

 _**Usage Example:**_ `onedrive --verbose --verbose --debug-https --print-access-token`

+> [!CAUTION]
-_**Additional Usage Notes:**_ Do not use this option if you do not know why you are wanting to use it.
+> Do not use this option if you do not know why you are wanting to use it.
 Be highly cautious of exposing this object.
 Change your password if you feel that you have inadvertantly exposed this token.

 ### CLI Option: --reauth
 _**Description:**_ This CLI option controls the ability to re-authenticate your client with Microsoft OneDrive.